gopherjs/gopherjs/README.md

 ### Architecture

 #### General
 GopherJS emulates a 32-bit environment.
 This means that `int`, `uint` and `uintptr` have a precision of 32 bits.
-However, the 64-bit integers `int64` and `uint64` are supported.
+However, the explicit 64-bit integer types `int64` and `uint64` are supported.
 The `GOARCH` value of GopherJS is "js".
 You may use it as a build constraint: `// +build js`.

 #### Goroutines
 JavaScript has no concept of concurrency (except web workers, but those are too strictly separated to be used for goroutines).
 Because of that, instructions in JavaScript are never blocking.
 A blocking call would effectively freeze the responsiveness of your web page, so calls with callback arguments are used instead.